 How can I protect my format?

-In the absence of clear legal guidelines, the courts have been reluctant to uphold claims of copyright infringement as applied to television formats — even in those instances where such infringement would seem to be flagrant and blatant.
+In the absence of clear legal guidelines in some jurisdictions and with some courts failing to uphold claims of copyright infringement as applied to television formats even in instances where such infringement would seem to be flagrant and blatant some creators despair of copyright protection.
+But over the last fifteen years courts have been educated and so FRAPA continues to fight for greater recognition and protection.

 Why should I register my format proposal?